denzelrenner/Dissertation/README.md

 # THE ANALYSIS

+You will notice a log_files directory, an all_gammaproteobacteria directory and a scripts directory.

 ## Part1 - Data Acquisition
 Before conducting any sort of analysis we need to get the nucleotide and protein fastas for different Gammaproteobacteria, as well as their associated metadata.
 Running the `data_acquisition_pipeline.sh` script will run the whole data acquisition pipeline for the data acquisition stage of the analysis.
 It first gets all the different complete and refseq (GCF) assemblies for different gammaproteobcteria from ncbi.
 This includes The accession code , organism name, assembly release data, completeness, and a whole battery of other metrics are for each species is written to an output file.
 Then the resulting file is filtered to remove duplicate assemblies, and between different strains of the same species, take the most recent assembly.
 All the different assemblies for our final list of gammaproteobacteria are then downloaded as zip files, and we put metrics like assembly length into a txt file.
 The R script `distribution_plotting.r` is also ran to produce a plot showing the distribution of the GC content and assembly lengths which would become useful when doing phylogenetic trees because sometimes considering GC content is important.